TheRenegadeCoder/pymon/README.md

 17. What is mathematical string notation for concatenation?
 18. What is a parameter mode?
 19. What is restores mode?
+20. What is a queue?
+21. What is a set?
+22. What is a stack?
+23. What does FIFO mean?
+24. What does LIFO mean?

 ---